 Buenos Aires, Argentina

 LGBT rights in Argentina are progressively advanced.
 I just love writing sentences like that.
-The simple inference to basic EQUALITY and human rights sparks joy for me (why wouldn’t it?
-Come on people).
+The simple inference to basic equality, so sweet.

 Argentina legalized same-sex marriage in 2010, being the first country in Latin America to do so.